JaySLee/covid/README.md

 <!-- * Latest new cases=18062 (RIVMc), 18144 (RIVMn) &rarr; +127  -->
 <!-- * Latest new cases=19763 (RIVMc), 19838 (RIVMn) &rarr; +1694 -->
 * Latest new cases=17471 (RIVMc), 17562 (RIVMn) &rarr; -2276
- -RIVMc is computed from the cumulative file while RIVMn is specifically new cases data.
+  - RIVMc is computed from the cumulative file while RIVMn is specifically new cases data.
 Not sure why there's a difference.
 * We're ~~25%~~ ~~50% higher~~ nearly double than the last highest peak (Christmas/New Years 2020-21).
 * ~~While the numbers have dropped since yesterday (Friday, Nov.
 19, 2021),~~ there's usually a drop in the reported numbers around the weekend, and then a surge in Monday/Tuesday.
 * Just remember: there are about 10x as many infectious ~~zombies~~ people wandering about compared to the latest reported daily new cases.
- -~~For NL on Nov.
+  - ~~For NL on Nov.
 15, 2021, this is 19054\*10=\~200K (or over 1% of the NL population).~~
- -Nov.
+  - Nov.
 18, 2021, 23591*10=~236K=1.35% of NL population
- -[112121:] Looking at the infectious estimates produced by RIVM (that they kept updated until July, 2021), it seems this multiplier is more like 15x -- 20x.
+  - [112121:] Looking at the infectious estimates produced by RIVM (that they kept updated until July, 2021), it seems this multiplier is more like 15x -- 20x.
 * The figures below show raw new case counts (no moving average) and deaths (7 day moving average).
 * Red line indicates last count; green line=7 day moving average